-"Now 80% of eBay sales come from fixed price sales and it has 200,000 professional sellers in the UK.
+"Now 80% of eBay sales come from fixed price sales and it has 168 million active buyers across 190 countries.
 And Amazon has expanded into new categories such as homewares, clothes, toys and electronics. eBay has greater reach in more countries than Amazon, but Amazon is growing much faster - the opportunities are huge.

 "The UK is the most densely penetrated internet market in the world," emphasises Chris.
 In terms of spend per person per year, we buy more online than the USA and Germany, two of the other biggest online spenders.

 "As a nation we spend £1,300 per person per year - and that average includes everyone from babies to pensioners," points out Chris.
-"So the high spenders are spending considerably more.
-And yet online retailing accounts for just 14.6% of total retailing in the UK - so there's lots of room to grow."
+"So, the high spenders are spending considerably more."

 Starting out on eBay